 Golf workouts for Flexibility

 This is a simple flexibility move that will work your core, lower back and hips.
+Hip mobility is critical for golfers who want to improve their game!

 - Lie on your back on a yoga mat or on the ground.
 Extend your arms to either side to help keep your upper body in place.
 Bend your knees and keep your feet on the ground.